-You deserve the best web hosting support because you're amazing.
-And too busy to waste your time dealing with technical complications that prevent you from pushing your website and business forward.
+You deserve the best web hosting support because you're too busy to waste your time dealing with technical complications that prevent you from pushing your website and business forward.

 Bad customer support leaves you confused, angry, and losing money.

 It's probably the #1 most important thing for web hosting.

 Unless you're a web developer or IT pro, you're going to run into issues with your web hosting.

 It's a fact of life, like death and taxes.